 A quality meal prep container goes beyond a storage solution by keeping your food fresher for longer.
 They can help reduce the loss of important nutrients in the freezing and reheating process and make the meal prepping experience a whole lot more enjoyable.
+But which style of container is right for you?

-Single or multi-compartment containers?
+Single vs multi-compartment containers

 For most meal preppers, single compartment containers are the go-to if the name of the game is convenience.
 Everything is placed into the single container for one serving which makes it easy to reheat and eat.